open-telemetry/opentelemetry-specification/experimental/README.md

 - Be in active development or testing.
 - Approved as a general direction via OTEP process.

 Experimental status allows to develop components that are on trajectory to become a part of a main package while developed on a faster cadence.
-Experimental status preceeds alpha version.
+Experimental status precedes alpha version.
 Specifications from this folder MUST go thru the regular PR review process when moving out of experimental status.